The Hague: Cityscape

-City life concentrates around the Hofvijver and the Binnenhof, where the States General of the Netherlands are located.
+City life concentrates around the Hofvijver and the Binnenhof, where the States General of the Netherlands is located.
 Because of its history, the historical inner city of The Hague differs in various aspects from the nearby smaller cities of Leiden and Delft.
 It does not have a cramped inner city, bordered by canals and walls.
 Instead, it has some small streets in the town centre that may be dated from the late Middle Ages and several spacious streets boasting large and luxurious 18th-century residences built for diplomats and affluent Dutch families.
-It has a large church dating from the 15th century, an impressive City Hall (built as such) from the 16th century, several large 17th-century palaces, a 17th-century Protestant church built in what was then a modern style, and many important 18th-century buildings.
+It has a large church dating from the 15th century, a City Hall (built as such) from the 16th century, several large 17th-century palaces, a 17th-century Protestant church built in what was then a modern style, and many important 18th-century buildings.

-The city is becoming more student friendly with the introduction of a new campus in 2012 of Leiden University as well as Leiden University College The Hague, which was established in 2010.
-The Royal Conservatory of The Hague and the Royal Academy of Art are also located there, as well as The Hague University, a vocational university and a branch of The Open University of the Netherlands.
+The city is becoming more student-friendly with the introduction of a new campus in 2012 of Leiden University as well as Leiden University College The Hague, which was established in 2010.
+The Royal Conservatory of The Hague and the Royal Academy of Art are also located there, as well as The Hague University, a vocational university, and a branch of The Open University of the Netherlands.
 The city has many civil servants and diplomats.
 In fact, the number and variety of foreign residents (especially the expatriates) make the city quite culturally diverse, with many foreign pubs, shops and cultural events.

 The Hague is the largest Dutch city on the North Sea and includes two distinct beach resorts.
-The main beach resort Scheveningen, in the northwestern part of the city is a popular destination for tourists as well as for inhabitants.
+The main beach resort Scheveningen, in the northwestern part of the city, is a popular destination for tourists as well as for inhabitants.
 With 10 million visitors a year, it is the most popular beach town in the Benelux area.
-Kijkduin, in the south west, is The Hague's other beach resort.
+Kijkduin, in the southwest, is The Hague's other beach resort.
 It is significantly smaller and attracts mainly local residents.